 - Learning to Write Marketing Copy - LinkedIn (free for one month).

 Don’t be put off by any of the ones that lead with ‘becoming a freelance copywriter’, they’re still relevant.
 The skills are interchangeable and they’re all tools definitely worth having in your box.
+And finally, here are 11 completely free copywriting tips from us.

 Q: Does anyone have any recommendations for vendors who do in-platform messages and notifications for end-users?